Anthea M. Hartig, Ph.D., executive director of the California Historical Society in San Francisco,

 __ "A Golden Spike: The Story of the Completion of the Southern Pacific-San Joaquin Valley Line Between Los Angeles and San Francisco, September 5, 1876" by Marie Harrington, pamphlet published by the San Fernando Valley Historical Society, Mission Hills, Calif., Sept.
 5, 1976.
 Online: http://scvhistory.com/scvhistory/spike-harrington-index.htm.

 Anthea M. Hartig, Ph.D., Executive Director, California Historical Society.
-Conversation with the author, May 4, 2012.
+Conversation with the writer, May 4, 2012.
 The spike is stored in a secure vault at the CHS headquarters at 678 Mission Street, where the society maintains a museum with topical exhibits that are changed or "rotated" two to three times per year.
 Hartig hinted at future plans to create a permanent exhibit featuring iconic aspects of California history in one section of the museum, and suggested the spike might one day be displayed there.